Brief power outage darkens CES tech, electronics show

-LAS VEGAS, Jan 10 (Reuters) - The digital economy’s big annual trade show, CES, suffered a brief, disruptive plunge into darkness on Wednesday because of a power outage the show’s organizers blamed on a glitch caused by heavy rains the day before in usually sunny Nevada.
+LAS VEGAS (Reuters) - The digital economy’s big annual trade show, CES, suffered a brief, disruptive plunge into darkness on Wednesday because of a power outage the show’s organizers blamed on a glitch caused by heavy rains the day before in usually sunny Nevada.

 The irony of a partial blackout at a trade show dedicated to the latest electronic technology did not escape social or industry media.
 “Lights out at CES 2018.
 Does anyone have a battery pack?” wrote Endgadget, a technology news site.